-This post is second of three in our blog series about digital rights by guest authors at AccessNow.
+This post is second of two in our blog series about digital rights by guest authors at AccessNow.

 In our last blog post for TechSoup Canada, we talked about how technology affects human rights for all.
 It both expands our ability to exercise our rights and facilitates new ways that they can be infringed.
 You can see evidence of how technology is changing our relationship to free expression, for instance, all around the world, from the growing prevalence of false news and disinformation coming out of Syria, to internet shutdowns in the Anglophone regions of Cameroon.